composify-js/composify/packages/docs/pages/docs/getting-started.md

 );
 ```

-Don't forget to import our styles.
+Don't forget to import the necessary styles for the editor to look right.

 ```jsx [editor.tsx]
 import '@composify/react/style.css';